 Surveys have found that around 40% of homeowners who did a do-it-yourself project regretted doing it themselves.
 People often joke about how often home contractors are called in to repair the mistakes DIY enthusiasts made.
 If you made a bad piece of furniture, you can throw it out.
 Make mistakes installing windows, and you could destroy multiple expensive pieces of glass.
 Furthermore, DIY installation typically voids the manufacturer’s warranty.

-Little mistakes you don’t realise you’ve made can cost you, too.
+Little mistakes you don’t realize you’ve made can cost you, too.
 Improperly installed frames allow air escape, driving up your utility bills.
-Sloppy caulking is both ugly and a breeding ground for mould.
+Sloppy caulking is both ugly and a breeding ground for mold.

 If you do it all yourself, you may choose the wrong windows for your climate, causing your utilities to be higher than they have to be.
 Check out your options online to see the best windows for your climate.
 Work with professionals so you don’t pay twice over for the mistake of installing cheap windows yourself.

 If you have ordered the replacement windows already and found that it is too much for you, know that you can still call the professionals to finish the job for you.